Korean Fried Chicken (Dakgangjeong)

 When it comes to eating out, my favorite Korean fried chicken comes from a South Korean international chain—Bonchon Chicken, a restaurant with over 100 stores in North America and more across Asia.

-It’s also a favorite of my grade school buddy and retired Air Force veterain, David.
+It’s also a favorite of my grade school buddy and retired Air Force veteran, David.
 I’ve known David—better known as Gordo—since kindergarten, and I have often called him in the midst of enjoying a takeout box of Bonchon chicken tenders!
+We often get together, the last time hiking at one of our favorite places, Mohonk Mountain.

 One day, I gave him a call to catch up, and he was in the midst of making his own soy garlic Korean fried chicken at home.
 He proudly called it, not Bon-chon chicken, but Bon-Davi chicken, because he had developed the recipe himself after trying many different recipes.